10 best towns in Cornwall for a UK staycation

 Stay in a luxury cottage with Classic Cottages, next to the ocean, surrounded by nature, and wake up to a more laid-back way of life.

-Here are the 10 best towns to visit in Cornwall for your next UK staycation.
+Here is my pick of the 10 best towns to visit in Cornwall for your next UK staycation.

 1. St Ives